-The new county-owned land, located around the Leesburg Country Club Subdivision and along Country Club Drive, has been placed into a conservation easement, which will preserve the natural landscape.
-In the coming years, the county is interested in developing the property into a passive park consisting of walking and biking trails with many natural and minimally disturbed areas.
+Loudoun County announced in August of 2022 (PDF) that it purchased 134 acres of property formerly known as the Westpark Golf Course in Leesburg.
+The new county-owned land, located around the Leesburg Country Club subdivision and along Country Club Drive, has been placed into a conservation easement, which will preserve the natural landscape.
+In the coming years, the county will develop the property into a passive park consisting of walking and biking trails with many natural and minimally disturbed areas.

 The existing golf cart paths are open to the public for running, walking and biking while the planning process for the future passive park is conducted.